Bill Muckalt: Playing career

-Coaching
+Coaching career

 Muckalt began his coaching career as an assistant with the Eastern Michigan Eagles in 2006–07, moving up to head coach the following year.
 In 2009–10, Muckalt served as head coach of the Valencia Flyers of the Western States Hockey League, guiding the team to a 23–21–5 record and a fifth-place finish in the WSHL Western Division.
 On March 28, 2010, he was named head coach of the New Mexico Mustangs, a North American Hockey League (NAHL) expansion team.
 Muckalt led the development of the franchise's coaching, recruiting and scouting systems.
 With 21 rookies on the roster, the Mustangs went 19–35–4 in their first year, winning 15 of their last 27 games.
 In the off-season, he accepted a position as an assistant coach with Michigan Tech of the NCAA Division I Western Collegiate Hockey Association, and served as an assistant coach from 2011 to 2015.

 During 2014–15, Muckalt helped Michigan Tech to a 29-10-2 record, tied for the most wins in college hockey, and a berth in the NCAA Tournament.
 The campaign marked the first 20-win season for MTU since the 1982-83 year.
 Michigan Tech had a No. 1 national ranking for the first time since 1976 and boasted the largest goal differential in Division I hockey, finishing second in goals against average (1.80) and fifth in goals per game (3.51).

 With Michigan Tech, Muckalt coached Tanner Kero, the 2014-15 WCHA Player of the Year, who signed with the Chicago Blackhawks.
-Others from MTU to sign pro contracts were Blake Peitila, with the New Jersey Devils; and former Storm goaltender Phoenix Copley, with the Washington Capitals.
+Others from MTU to sign pro contracts were Blake Peitila, with the New Jersey Devils; and former Storm goaltender Pheonix Copley, with the Washington Capitals.

 In July 2015, Muckalt was named head coach of the USHL's Tri-City Storm.
 In his first season, he led the Storm to its first Clark Cup, sweeping the Dubuque Fighting Saints in three games.
 He was the seventh coach in Tri-City Storm history.